nus-cs2103-AY1718S1/addressbook-level4/collated/main/jo-lyn.md

     }

     /**
-     * @return the success message for the remark command.
+     * Returns the success message for the remark command.
      */
     private String generateSuccessMessage(ReadOnlyPerson personToEdit) {
         if (!remark.value.isEmpty()) {